 Deposit in the repository

 - The policy should either require deposit of relevant work in the institutional repository, or require making relevant work available to the institution for deposit.

-- The waiver option should apply only to the grant of rights, not to deposit in the repository.
+- If well-written, the waiver option will only apply to the grant of rights, not to deposit in the repository.
 That is, authors should deposit their new articles in the repository even when they obtain waivers.
 (More under waivers below.)

 - In communicating with faculty, one useful piece of advice is to keep the accepted author manuscript, and deposit it in the repository, before moving on to the next project.